 Then, on the other hand, the destination country encourages investment from foreign manufacturers to continue to enter.
 They seek to promote economic growth and create more jobs for their citizens.
 Due to the low capital per worker ratio, foreign inflows allow them to enjoy high economic growth.
 But, it can also accelerate environmental degradation due to weak oversight and regulation.

-In contrast, workers in the manufacturing sector tend to have a more even distribution of salaries.
-For example, workers in textile manufacturing receive salaries and benefits not much different from workers in food and beverage manufacturing.
+In contrast, the manufacturing sector generally features a more even distribution of wages across different positions.
+Workers in textile manufacturing typically receive salaries and benefits comparable to those in food and beverage manufacturing.